znowacki/blox2blogger/README.md

 </feed>

-Every tag is important here and <id> shall be unique, however it can be sth different than URL.
+Every tag is important here.
+ID shall be unique, however it can be sth different than URL.
 In the script I just used one of timestamps.